karpekov/cs3600-search/README.md

 - `graph_search.py`: Implementation of graph search algorithms
 - `n_puzzle.py`: Implementation of the n-puzzle problem
 - `word_ladder.py`: Implementation of the Word Ladder game
-- `metrics.py`: Functions for measuring and visualizing algorithm performance

 ## Debugging the Algorithms